-Foodwaste are deposited as biomass at the Växtkraft plant in Västerås where it is converted into biogas for motor vehicles and into biofertilizer.
-Residual waste; the combustible waste, wood and non-rigid plastic, is converted into heat and electric power in environment approved incinerators.
+Foodwaste are deposited as biomass at the Biogas plant in Västerås where it is converted into biogas for motor vehicles and into biofertilizer.
+Residual waste, wood and non-rigid plastic, is converted into heat and electric power in environment approved incinerators.

 Other environment improvements are the saving in energy that recycling creates.
 When recycled material is used in the manufacturing of various products, less energy is most often consumed compared to using new raw material.
 This saving in energy means that the emission of various substances that are detrimental to the environment is lower for most recyclable material. urthermore, recycling contributes to saving the earth’s Resources.